The content on this page is marketing communication

 e.
 Voting

 There is no methodology per se for exercising voting rights.
-SKAGEN makes use of a third-party proxy provider to facilitate the voting activity.
+SKAGEN equity funds make use of a third-party proxy provider to facilitate the voting activity.
 An overview of all voting activities is publicly available on SKAGEN's website.

 f.
 Engagement

-SKAGEN has developed a proprietary tool to register, log and monitor engagement dialogue with companies.
+There is a proprietary tool developed for the SKAGEN equity funds to register, log and monitor engagement dialogue with companies.
 This tool also provides an interface that generates descriptive figures for reporting purposes on various engagement metrics.
-SKAGEN defines engagements as interactions that make up a dialogue – a single request or communication post does not constitute an engagement.
-Engagement activity according to several different parameters is reported in SKAGEN's annual ESG report, as are case studies.
+Engagements is defined as interactions that make up a dialogue – a single request or communication post does not constitute an engagement.

 For further information on Engagement, please see Section 11.
 Engagement Policies.